iftechfoundation/twine-cookbook/terms/terms_variables.md

 # Variables

-In programming terminology, a variable is something which changes.
+In programming terminology, a variable is a container for a value that can change.
 In Twine, a variable is a way of storing and acting on data of some sort.
 Anything from a number to a series of characters can be stored in a variable.
-Unlike other code or text in a [Passage](../terms/terms_passages.md), variables most commonly start with either the dollar sign ($) or the underscore (```_```).
+Unlike other code or text in a [Passage](../terms/terms_passages.md), variables most commonly start with either the dollar sign ($) or the underscore (```_```) in the Harlowe and SugarCube story formats.

 ## Story Variables